Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: DNN Convolution Algorithms

 Table \ref{tab:algorithms} gives a brief overview of some of the strengths and weakneses of these major approaches.
 In principle it should be possible to optimize the simple loop nest to achieve high performance, but in practice such loop nests are more often very slow.
 The Winograd algorithm \textit{can} be very fast for $K = 3$ and $K = 5$ convolutions, but equally there are cases where the \textit{im2} and \textit{kn2} approaches are faster.
 We have found it very difficult to predict the cases where Winograd will be faster without measuring the performance of the layers.
 The \textit{kn2} approach is fast and requires little memory, but it cannot be used to efficiently implement strided convolutions.
 On the other hand, our FFT algorithm is only sometimes faster than other approaches, but in those rare cases it can give significant speedups.

-\subsection{Real-World Solutions}
+\paragraph{Real-World Solutions}

-To demonstrate our formulation in practice, Figure \ref{fig:selection} shows two primitive selections that our formulation makes in practice.
+To demonstrate our formulation in practice, Figure \ref{fig:selection} shows two primitive selections made by the formulation.
 Figure \ref{fig:selection} shows the convolution layers of AlexNet~\cite{DBLP:conf/nips/KrizhevskySH12}.
-The figure also shows the selection of primitives that our approach makes on ARM Cortex A-57 and Intel Core i5-4570 processors.
+The figure shows the selection of primitives that our approach makes on ARM Cortex A-57 and Intel Core i5-4570 processors.

 The primitive selections on both processors are interesting in both their similarities and differences.
 Recall that we select from a library of around 70 primitive functions which implement DNN convolution, and therefore the range of possible selections is large.